BiagioFesta/wtransport/README.md

 For example, `OjyqTe//WoGnvBrgiO37tkOQJyuN1r7hhyBzwX0gotg=`.

 ### 4. Connect to the Server
-Open the website https://webtransport.day/ on Google Chrome instace.
+Open the website https://webtransport.day/ on Google Chrome instance.
 Use the *URL*: `https://localhost:4433`, and click on *Connect*.

 Enjoy!